MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_EnableAzureADMultiFactorAuthentication.md

 #### Estimated time: 10 minutes

->[!IMPORTANT]
+**IMPORTANT** - An Azure AD Premium license is need for this exercise.

->Azure AD Premium is need for this exercise.
-You can use a 30-day free trial to try this feature out, or just read through the instructions below to understand the flow.
+## Exercise 1 - Review and enable Multifactor Authentication in Azure

-## Configure Multi-Factor Authentication options
+### Task 1 - Review Azure Multi-Factor Authentication options

 1. Browse to the [https://portal.azure.com](https://portal.azure.com) and sign in using a Global administrator account for the directory.

-1. Use the search feature and search for **multi-factor**.
+2. Use the search feature and search for **multi-factor**.

-1. In the search results, select **Multi-Factor Authentication**.
+3. In the search results, select **Multi-Factor Authentication**.

-1. On the Getting started page, under **Configure**, select **Additional cloud-based MFA settings**.
+4. On the Getting started page, under **Configure**, select **Additional cloud-based MFA settings**.

     ![Screenshot showing MFA options in the dashboard](./media/lp2-mod1-set-additional-mfa-settings.png)

-1. In the new browser page, you can see the MFA options for Azure users and service settings.
+5. In the new browser page, you can see the MFA options for Azure users and service settings.

     ![Screenshot showing MFA configuration](./media/lp2-mod1-mfa-settings.png)